oneapi-src/oneAPI-samples/DirectProgramming/Fortran/guided_matrix_mul_OpenMP/README.md

 ## Key Implementation Details

-This program shows how to use OpenMP on the CPU host as well as using target offload capabilities.
+This guided sample shows how to use OpenMP on the CPU host as well as using target offload capabilities.

+The sample program multiplies two matrices to produce a result matrix.
+To do the multiplication the number of columns in the first matrix must be equal to the number of rows in the second matrix.
+The result matrix has the number of rows of the first matrix and the number of columns of the second matrix.
+For a deeper refresh on this linear algebra algorithm, refer to the [Wikipedia Matrix multiplication article](https://en.wikipedia.org/wiki/Matrix_multiplication).
+The sample program multiplies square matrices; the number of rows equals the number of columns.

 In the sample program, the following practical and performance concepts are given particular attention: